stanford-oval/genie-cloud/doc/almond-config-file-reference.md

 Default value: `{}`

 ## TRAINING_WATCH_NUM_TRIES
 Number of tries to watch k8s job status.
-Setting to a negative number, will try indefinitely.
+Setting to a negative number will try indefinitely.

 Default value: `5`